yhhc2/Iso-seq_public/README.md

 you’re totally right, we would need the cyclo reads to study NMD.
 However, NMD isn’t the only way transcripts can be affected by genetic variants.
-Transcripts can also just have lower expression due to regulatory variants for example.
-So we wanted a hypothesis that can also allow us to find transcripts that have lower or higher expression due to things other than NMD.
-Which is why we came up with hypothesis 2, which allows us to find isoforms that have lower/higher expression regardless of NMD.
+Transcripts can also just have lower expression due to regulatory variants for example, so we wanted a hypothesis that can also allow us to find transcripts that have lower or higher expression due to things other than NMD.
+This is why we came up with hypothesis 2, which allows us to find isoforms that have lower/higher expression regardless of NMD.